Rsge/Office-VBA-Utilities/README.md

 ### Word
 * For `Sequentially numbered copies`, `ThisDocument.doccls` and either the `MultiPage` (MP) or `SinglePage` (SP) files need to be used to achieve a running number of printed pages on the page with the ability to set a starting value on print.
+* `FileRegexReplace.bas` allows for bulk replacement of text in all files of a type in a folder and it's subfolders via multiple regexes.